- "Mobile wallet" is a term for a virtual wallet that holds the information of your credit cards and other methods of payment.

 Mobile wallet apps

-Square Wallet is another option for those with non-NFC devices.
-Square is a mobile app that lets users pay with their smartphones over a WiFi network, which means that you can make a payment without even taking your mobile device out of your pocket.
+Square Payments is another option for those with non-NFC devices.
+Square is a mobile app that lets users pay with their smartphones over a Wi-Fi network, which means that you can make a payment without even taking your mobile device out of your pocket.
 When you get within 100 meters of a participating merchant, your photo will appear on the merchant's register automatically.
 You can then pay simply by saying your name to verify your identity.

-Perks of mobile wallets
+Benefits of mobile wallets

-Square, LevelUp and Google Wallet all allow users to link loyalty cards for merchants to their mobile wallets.
-And they all offer special promotions for their users.
+- Loyalty cards: Square, LevelUp and Google Pay all allow users to link loyalty cards for merchants to their mobile wallets and offer special promotions for their users.
 This makes it easy to keep track of the points you've earned at your favorite merchants and redeem special offers at checkout.